-(r) Dividend and Restricted Net Assets
+(s) Dividend and Restricted Net Assets

 Dividends are recognized when declared.
 PRC regulations currently permit payment of dividends only out of accumulated profits as determined in accordance with PRC accounting standards and regulations.
 Additionally, the Group's PRC subsidiaries and VIEs can only distribute dividends after they have met the PRC requirements for appropriation to statutory reserves.
-See Note 2(q).
+See Note 2(r).
 In addition, the net assets of the Group's subsidiaries and VIEs associated with their paid-in capital are not distributable in the form of dividends.
-Aggregate net assets of the Group's PRC subsidiaries and VIEs not distributable in the form of dividends to the parent as a result of the aforesaid PRC regulations and related to the paid-in capital and statutory reserves were approximately RMB525,997 and RMB493,962, or 6.7% and 4.4% of total consolidated net assets as of December 31, 2018 and 2019, respectively.
+Aggregate net assets of the Group's PRC subsidiaries and VIEs not distributable in the form of dividends to the parent as a result of the aforesaid PRC regulations and related to the paid-in capital and statutory reserves were approximately RMB493,962 and RMB497,704, or 4.4% and 4.0% of total consolidated net assets as of December 31, 2019 and 2020, respectively.
 However, the PRC subsidiaries may transfer such net assets to the Company by other means, including through royalty and trademark license agreements or certain other contractual agreements, at the discretion of the Company without third party consent.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2017, 2018 AND 2019
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2018, 2019 AND 2020